marshmn/grav-plugin-smoochchat/README.md

     bin/gpm install smoochchat

-This will install the Smoochchat plugin into your `/user/plugins` directory within Grav.
+This will install the Smooch Chat plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/smoochchat`.

 ### Manual Installation